 Staff from the School of Culture and Communication (SCC) and the National Gallery of Victoria (NGV) collaborate in a number of ways.
 As part of the major in Gender Studies, a new subject Sexing the Canvas: 10 works in the NGV was delivered in collaboration with an industry partner at the NGV in 2013.
 This was the first time that a subject was fully taught at the NGV, based entirely on the rich offering contained in its permanent collection.

-Melbourne Networked Society Institute
+Networked Society Institute

-Professor Scott McQuire is on the Executive Committee of the Melbourne Networked Society Institute and chairs the Social Infrastructure and Communities theme.
-In the past the Melbourne Networked Society Institute has funded 15 interdisciplinary research projects that include staff from the School of Culture and Communication (SCC).
+Professor Scott McQuire is on the Executive Committee of the Networked Society Institute and chairs the Social Infrastructure and Communities theme.
+In the past the Networked Society Institute has funded 15 interdisciplinary research projects that include staff from the School of Culture and Communication (SCC).
 There have now been over 20 projects in total involving staff from within the Faculty of Arts.
-Melbourne Networked Society Institute funded projects have included top-up scholarships for two SCC PhD students.
-Recently completed projects have included a one year post doctorate position for Dr Fran Edmonds for the 'Aboriginal Young People in Victoria and Digital Storytelling' project.
+Networked Society Institute funded projects have included top-up scholarships for two SCC PhD students.
+Recently completed projects have included a one year postdoctoral position for Dr Fran Edmonds for the 'Aboriginal Young People in Victoria and Digital Storytelling' project.

 Melbourne Sustainable Society Institute

 The Melbourne Sustainable Society Institute was established to develop cross-faculty collaborations on areas of public interest about sustainability.
 Dr Thomas Ford from the School of Culture and Communication is currently on the MSSI's Executive Board.
 He is currently completing a manuscript on atmosphere as a cultural medium in the poetry of William Wordsworth, and beginning work on a new project provisionally entitled "An Aesthetics for the Anthropocene."